 |Prejudice - good or bad?|

 Some years ago, not long after my little operation, I went for a walk in Coleshill.
 It was a cold day.
 I saw someone coming towards me wearing boots, jeans, a quilted jacket and a woolly hat.
 He had a dog on a lead.
 He looked a bit rough to me.
-I, by contrast, was wearing what I normally wear - the sort of clothes I wore when I was still an office worker - and no hat.
-I wondered if I should cross the road, as he looked a bit out of place in our relatively gentile town, but then, as he came closer, I realised that he was a friend of mine, in fact my next-door neighbour.
+I, by contrast, was wearing what I normally wear - the sort of clothes I wore when I was still an office worker, together with an overcoat - but no woolly hat.
+I wondered if I should cross the road, as he looked a bit out of place in our relatively gentile town, but then, as he came closer, I realised that he was a friend of mine.
 Once I knew who he was my sense of the difference between us, my prejudice, caused by his clothing, evaporated.

 We are continually told that prejudice is a bad thing, but research has come to what should be an unsurprising conclusion: that prejudice can in fact confer an evolutionary advantage.
 Why else would we have it as part of our psychological make-up?
 And of course it exists not only in us as humans, but also in the ‘lower’ orders.
 The suggestion is that our benefit from and so tendency towards prejudice may come from two things - the constant need to make decisions about the danger we face from others and the need to know whether someone can be relied on to help you when needed.
 If you feel that you belong to a group, then it seems that you have a short-cut to making those decisions, whether as a human, a chimpanzee or a vampire bat.
 As members of a group we have a tendency to favour other members, for no other reason than that they are members of our group.